Godot-Languages-Support/godot-lang-support/README.md

 ### ⚠ Disclaimer

 We are in the midst of transitioning from Godot 3 to Godot 4.
-For this purpose, will Godot 4 become its own static webpage, to show all the differences and advantages of the language bindings.
+For this purpose, will Godot 4 become its own section or website, to show all the differences and advantages of the language bindings.

 If you want to help, or if you are a language maintainer, see here: https://github.com/Vivraan/godot-lang-support/issues/46

 The engine and modules are developed in C++.
 For those topics, please start with the official docs for [contributing to the engine](https://docs.godotengine.org/en/stable/community/contributing/index.html) and [understanding engine development](https://docs.godotengine.org/en/stable/development/cpp/index.html).